About Identity Policies

-With the exception noted at the end of this topic, you must configure realms and authentication methods you plan to use before you can invoke them in your identity rules:
+With the exception noted in the following paragraphs, you must configure realms and authentication methods you plan to use before you can invoke them in your identity rules:

 You configure realms outside of your identity policy, at Create a Realm..
 For more information, see